errorwiki/PasswordAnalyzer/README.md

 Enter the number of passwords to test (enter 0 to exit): 0 Exiting the tool.
-Thank you for using the Password Strength Checker.
+Thank you for using the Password Analyzer.
 ```

 ## Contributing